 - 100ml chicken stock – you can either use chicken stock you have prepared or a stock cube

 - 24 large raw prawns, peeled, deveined and heads removed

 - basil leaves – chopped

 - salt and freshly ground pepper

 To de-head, peel and de-vein the prawns you should hold the prawn tightly just below the head in one hand and twist and pull the head off with the other hand.
 Then peel it and to de-vein you can either cut open the back of the prawn and scrap the vein out or try to get a hold of it from the head end and gently pull it out.

 Heat 2 tablespoons of the olive oil in a large frying pan or saucepan and add the peppers, onion and chorizo.
 Cook over a medium heat for about 5 minutes then add the garlic and cook for another 2 minutes.
 Be very careful not to burn the garlic.
 Add the sherry or wine and the vinegar and reduce down for a few minutes.

-Add the chickpeas, stir well and cook for 3 or 4 minutes then add the chicken stock, bring to the boil and simmer for about 10 minutes.
+Add the chickpeas and basil, stir well and cook for 3 or 4 minutes then add the chicken stock, bring to the boil and simmer for about 10 minutes.

 Heat the remaining oil in another frying pan and fry the prawns on a medium heat for about 45 seconds on each side.
 Then add them and the spinach to the stew and cook for a couple of minutes until the spinach has wilted and mixed in to the stew.